LCartwright/country-selector/Readme.md

-Select To Autocomplete: Redesigned Country Selector
+## Select To Autocomplete: Redesigned Country Selector

+This is a fork of Baymard's redesigned country selector.
+The intent is to make the code more readable, linted, better documented, faster and up-to-date.

+### About the Country Selector
 An improved way to select a country in web forms.

 * Design improves upon a standard country dropdown list.